spryker/spryker-docs/docs/scos/dev/glue-api-guides/202200.0/managing-agent-requests-for-quote.md

 ## Revise a request for quote

-To revise a request for quote, send the reuqest:
+To revise a request for quote, send the request:

 `POST` **/agent-quote-requests/{% raw %}{{{% endraw %}*QuotationRequestID*{% raw %}}}{% endraw %}/agent-quote-request-revise**